JasperFx/jasper/documentation/documentation/bootstrapping/configuration.md

 For application configuration, Jasper supports both the built in .Net Core configuration and a form of strong typed configuration we call the ["Settings" model that was originally used in FubuMVC](https://jeremydmiller.com/2014/11/07/strong_typed_configuration/).

+## Idiomatic Jasper Configuration

+If you are bootstrapping directly with `JasperRuntime`, the inner `IWebHostBuilder` has these options, similar to the `WebHost.CreateDefaultBuilder()` functionality in ASP.Net Core:

+<[sample:default-configuration-options]>

+For the most part though, Jasper wants to use the built in *Settings* model for strong typed configuration discussed below.

 ## Quick Start

 Probably the most common scenario is to have a single configuration file mapped to a single object: